Sustainability of Life: Access to Energy

 Sustainability does not only involve consideration for the future.
 Sustainability is the meeting of our own needs today, without compromising the ability of future generations to meet their needs in the future.

-In the developed world (the fortunate half), access to reliable energy maintains economic growth and social stability.
+In the developed world (the fortunate 1 billion), access to reliable energy maintains economic growth and social stability.
 This is not the case for the developing world.
 Most people in the developing world live in a state of energy poverty.
 They barely have enough energy to heat their homes or cook their food.
-Often, a choice has to be made between the two.
+Too many times, a choice has to be made between the two.
 Rarely is there reliable or affordable energy for economic growth and social stability.
-Without access to energy, this half of the world will remain in a state of energy poverty.
-In desperation, they will burn every last tree standing to stay warm and cook their food.
+Without access to energy, the majority of the world will remain in a state of energy poverty.

-CanaGas believes that its type-4 technology holds great potential to reduce energy poverty in the world.
-Its ITMs will provide affordable access to natural gas and LPG using the world’s existing intermodal infrastructure.
-Sustainability in action!
+We believe that our type-4 technology holds great potential to help reduce energy poverty in the world.
+Our CTMs will provide affordable access to natural gas using the world’s existing intermodal infrastructure.
+The ability to easily transport CTMs on a coastal feeder type of containership, then by truck for a relatively short distance to multiple communities in need of energy, will have a profound positive effect on the world.

 We now know that the transition to renewable energy will take a long time.
 During this transition, the people of the world will still need energy.
 Preferably, affordable and reliable energy.
-CanaGas will therefore strive to provide low-cost access to LPG and natural gas to the communities of the developing world.
+CanaGas Incorporated will favour to provide low-cost natural gas transportation solutions to the developing world.

 RNG as a Sustainable Fuel